stuartellis/sve-personal-website/content/articles/just-task-runner.md

 The [just](https://just.systems) tool is a task runner.
 It provides a consistent framework for working with sets of tasks, which may be written in any scripting language and can run on multiple platforms.

-## More on just
+## How just Works

 Each copy of _just_ is a single executable file, with versions for Linux, macOS and Windows.
 This executable is relatively small, about 6Mb for the 64-bit Linux version.
-It uses sets of tasks that are written in plain-text files.
-You may write a task in any programming language that runs with an interpreter, such as UNIX shell, PowerShell, Python, JavaScript or Nu shell.
+It uses sets of tasks that are defined in plain-text files.
+You may write a task in any programming language that runs with an interpreter, such as UNIX shells, PowerShell, Python, JavaScript or Nu shell.

 This means that you can add _just_ to any environment and use whichever scripting languages are available.
 If you define [multiple implementations of a task](https://just.systems/man/en/chapter_32.html#enabling-and-disabling-recipes180), _just_ runs the correct implementation for the current platform.
 It also provides other features for you to customise the behavior of tasks for different environments.

-In addition, built-in [functions](https://just.systems/man/en/chapter_31.html) enable you to get consistent inputs for your tasks across different platforms.
+For example, you may use built-in [functions for just](https://just.systems/man/en/chapter_31.html) in your tasks.
 These functions include identifying the host environment, reading environment variables, generating UUIDs, calculating file checksums and formatting string inputs.
+These enable you to get consistent inputs for your tasks across different platforms, even if the scripting language that you use does not have these features.

 > **Terms:** In _just_, tasks are referred to as **recipes**.
 The text files that contain recipes are known as **justfiles**.